 IAVI’s EID vaccine candidates are based on a live, replication-competent recombinant vesicular stomatitis virus (rVSV) vector similar to the technology used to develop Merck’s highly effective Ebola Zaire virus vaccine, ERVEBO®, that was recently approved in 2019 by the European Commission, the U.S. Food & Drug Administration, and, in 2020, regulators in several African countries.
 See graphic, below.

 IAVI and Merck continue to explore the potential of rVSV-based SARS-CoV-2 vaccines in preclinical research.
-The use of this established vaccine technology could help facilitate regulatory review of the vaccine candidate in the midst of the continuing global public health threat of COVID-19.

 The Coalition for Epidemic Preparedness Innovations (CEPI) is the main funder of IAVI’s Lassa fever vaccine program.
 The U.S. Department of Defense/Defense Threat Reduction Agency is the main funder of IAVI’s Marburg vaccine program and is supporting IAVI's COVID-19 vaccine program.
 The Government of Japan in collaboration with the World Bank has committed to contribute to IAVI’s COVID-19 vaccine program.